 “When I was nine years old I went off to summer camp for the first time.
 And my mother packed me a suitcase full of books, which to me seemed like a perfectly natural thing to do.
 Because in my family, reading was the primary group activity.
 And this might sound antisocial to you, but for us it was really just a different way of being social.
 You have the animal warmth of your family sitting right next to you, but you are also free to go roaming around the adventure land inside your own mind.
 And I had this idea that camp was going to be just like this, but better.
 I had a vision of 10 girls sitting in a cabin cozily reading books in their matching nightgowns.”

-Well that’s not strictly true as if you keep practising the same thing badly it will just make you perfectly bad at it.
+If you keep practising the same thing badly, it will just make you perfectly bad at it.

-You’d be surprised how many people we meet each week who still believe that great speakers are just lucky because they were born that way.
+Many people believe that great speakers are just lucky; they were born that way.

-Whilst that may appear or even feel true for some people, we believe that the reality is that whether you’re an extrovert an introvert or just a ‘vert’ (we made that one up) most of us have to work at it as Susan Cain did.
+Whether you’re an extrovert an introvert or just a ‘vert’, (we made that one up) most of us have to work at it, as Susan Cain did.

 The prerequisite to that practice though is having:

-– Something important to say that will make a difference to and add value to others
+– Something important to say that will make a difference to others

 – A belief that what you have to say needs to be heard